Oblique transition in hypersonic double-wedge flow: Introduction

 In this paper, we examine amplification of unsteady fluctuations around the laminar 2D base flow in the separation/reattachment zone and investigate subsequent transition to turbulence.
-Free-stream disturbances~\citep{choudhari1996boundary,berlin1999nonlinear,maslov2001leading} that arise from wind tunnel noise in ground experiments~\citep{schneider2015developing} or from atmospheric disturbances in free flights~\citep{bushnell1990notes,skinner2020situ} can lead to the appearance of unsteady fluctuations in boundary layer flows.
-Even though the importance of these fluctuations in initiating transition in attached high-speed boundary layers received significant attention~\citep{ma2005receptivity,sivasubramanian_fasel_2015,hader_fasel_2019}, their role in separated high-speed flows has not been studied before.
+Free-stream disturbances~\citep{choudhari1996boundary,berlin1999nonlinear,maslov2001leading} that arise from wind tunnel noise in ground experiments~\citep{schneider2015developing} or from atmospheric disturbances in free flights~\citep{bushnell1990notes,skinner2020situ} can lead to the appearance of unsteady fluctuations in boundary layer flows. \tc{black}{It is well-documented that unsteady oblique waves provide a potent mechanism for initiating transition in low-speed incompressible~\citep{berlin1999numerical,rigas_sipp_colonius_2021} and compressible~\citep{chang_malik_1994,mayer2011direct} boundary layers.} Even though the importance of oblique fluctuations in initiating transition in attached high-speed boundary layers has received significant attention~\citep{ma2005receptivity,sivasubramanian_fasel_2015,hader_fasel_2019}, their role in separated high-speed flows has not been studied.
 Recent experiments~\citep{benitez2020instability} suggest that their amplification within the recirculation zone can trigger unsteadiness in transitional SBWLI flows.
-We utilize a global input-output analysis to quantify amplification of unsteady upstream disturbances in a Mach $5$ flow over a slender double-wedge and characterize their role in initiating transition to turbulence in high-speed separated boundary layer flows.
+We utilize \tc{black}{global resolvent and weakly nonlinear analyses} to quantify amplification of unsteady upstream disturbances in a Mach $5$ flow over a slender double-wedge and characterize their role in initiating transition to turbulence in high-speed separated boundary layers.